LatticeData/reqbase/README.md

 }
 ```
 ### Function: `simplehired`
-Search for job postings on SimplyHired based on a text query.
+Conducts a comprehensive search of jobs posted on SimplyHired.com based on a free text query.
 ```bash
 simplehired(query)
 ```